jorgemanzo/angular-code-share/README.md

 ### Startup
 1. Run `./scripts/start.sh`.
-2. Once inside the container, `cd /var/www/html/go` and then `go build -o build/ api.go`.
+2. Once inside the container, `cd /var/www/html/go` and then `go build -o build/api`.
 Lastly, start the HTTP server `./build/api`
 3. Access the web app via `localhost:8080`.

 The image will be built called `go` and will be started and named as `go`.

+---

+Why the switch?

+Measured API performance improvement, reducing latency from 16 to 30ms to 4 to 6 ms with Go.